NTX-McGill/NeuroTechX-McGill-2019/README.md

 ![](/FiguresFolder/Fig4.png)

-Generation of robust motor imagery can be a difficult task for most individuals without prior training, as people tend to imagine visual images of related movements intead of kinesthetic feelings of actions (4).
-Thus, various MI neurofeedback training methods have been proposed (4).
+Generation of robust motor imagery can be a difficult task for most individuals without prior training, as people tend to imagine visual images of related movements intead of kinesthetic feelings of actions.
+Thus, various MI neurofeedback training methods have been proposed.

 The MI neurofeedback training is performed on the production tab of our user dashboard.
 In the production tab of the dashboard, the user is given an idea of how their motor imagery signals are being processed.
 The production dashboard displays a measure of the machine learning model's confidence in that a signal is the correct motor imagery signal corresponding to the labeling (i.e. correct Left, correct Right, correct Rest, etc).
 The dashboard displays a bar graph with the percentage accuracy of the model.